 • For employers, the IRA plan providers send tax information to the IRS, so there is no need to do any reporting.

 • Employers and employees can choose how the money in the account gets invested based on what the plan offers.
-Options may include mutual funds aimed towards growth or income, international mutual funds, or other assets.
+Options may include mutual funds aimed toward growth or income, international mutual funds, or other assets.

-SIMPLE IRA Cons
+SIMPLE IRA Drawbacks

 • Employers must follow strict rules set by the IRS.